 The castle of Rathkeale was burned to the ground by English forces on their way to suppress the Desmond rebellion.

 1582: The lands of Rathkeale and Kilfinny are among those granted to Edward Billingsley in the Munster Plantation.
 He decides to centre his estate on the village of Kilfinny, which he re-names as Knockbillingsley.
 The estate is sold on to the Dowdall family.

 1642: After the death of her husband Captain John Southwell when he is ambushed at Grange Bridge on his way to assist in the defense of Newcastle (West), Lady Dowdall, organises the defense of Kilfinny Castle against 4 successive attacks by Irish rebels.
 She is eventually forced to surrender when artillery is brought from Limerick.

-1709: Thomas Southwell, whose family have inherrited some of the old Billingsley/Dowdall estate, introduces Palatine refugee families to the townlands of Courtmatrix, Killeheen, Ballingrane and Pallas(kenry).
+1709: Thomas Southwell, whose family have inherited some of the old Billingsley/Dowdall estate, introduces Palatine refugee families to the town lands of Courtmatrix, Killeheen and Ballingrane.
 In all about 120 families were introduced.
 They augmented an already established English settlement which had been introduced to assist in the development of the linen/flax industry.

 1740: Archdeacon Brown is appointed Rector of Rathkeale and Chancellor of the Diocese of Limerick.
 Members of his family become agents for the Southwell estate and a number of significant houses are built by members of the Brown family including Danesfort, Mount Brown, Wilton and Brownville.
 The Church of Ireland records including the vestry book survive from this date until 1821 giving a very comprehensive record of the history of the Union.
 At the time Kilscannell and Cloughnarold belonged to the Union.
 Clonshire parish later became part of the Union.